China-U.S. Relations - Biden

 - Chinese citizens suffering violent attacks

-China has been more proactive in handling relations with the US.
+China had been more proactive in handling relations with the US.
 In the past, it was the US bringing up the lists toward which China responded.
 By taking the initiative, Chinese officials also demonstrated a 'new normal' in diplomacy.
 This solidified an important posture adjustment in China's approach to dealing with the US that began with the Anchorage talks: We will no longer make unilateral efforts to maintain the public opinion atmosphere in China-US relations.

 The US hope may be that "by demonizing China, it could somehow shift domestic public discontent over political, economic and social issues and blame China for its own structural problems.
-It seems that a whole-of-government and whole-of-society campaign is being waged to bring China down," Xie told Sherman at the meeting.
+It seems that a whole-of-government and whole-of-society campaign was being waged to bring China down," Xie told Sherman at the meeting.
 Before Sherman's visit to Tianjin, China used its newly enacted Anti-Foreign Sanctions Law for the first time to impose reciprocal sanctions on six US individuals and one entity, including former US secretary of commerce Wilbur Louis Ross.
 China seems to have no worries that this may affect the atmosphere of the Tianjin talks during Sherman's visit.

 An unsigned editorial in Global Times [ie, representing the official Chinese Communist Party line], stated "Chinese society has become fed up with the bossy US and we hold no more illusion that China and the US would substantially improve ties in the foreseeable future.
 The Chinese public strongly supports the government to safeguard national dignity in its ties with the US and firmly push back the various provocations from the US.
-In the face of the malicious China containment and confrontational policy adopted by the two recent US administrations, the Chinese people are willing to form a united front, together bear the consequences of not yielding to the US, and win for the country's future through struggles.
+In the face of the malicious China containment and confrontational policy adopted by the two recent US administrations, the Chinese people were willing to form a united front, together bear the consequences of not yielding to the US, and win for the country's future through struggles.
 In other words, Chinese society would unconditionally support whatever tough counterattacks the Chinese government would launch in the face of US-initiated conflicts in all directions toward China.
 The US should abandon forever the idea of changing China's system and policies through sanctions, containment and intimidation.

 "China must accelerate the building of its comprehensive strength and prepare for the worst-case scenario of escalating confrontation with the US and its main allies.
 The US wants to use strategic containment to crush China, and we must use continuous development and strength building to crush the US' will."